England: The Most Powerful Nation in the World

 Reaction in England:

-Another part of Prime Minister Grenville’s program was an import tax on molasses in the Sugar Act of 1864.
+Another part of Prime Minister Grenville’s program was to put a tax on molasses entering the Colonies.
+This was contained in the Sugar Act of 1764.
 This was intended to freeze out foreign competition and create a monopoly for British investors in the West Indies.
 This was seen as another attempt by Parliament to limit economic freedoms in the colonies.
 This tax failed because of colonial smuggling and bribes paid customs officials.

 In England, merchants were hit by boycotts of their products in the thirteen colonies.
 They, in turn, pressured Parliament to repeal the Stamp Act.
-It was withdrawn by Parliament in March of 1766. but, at the same time, Parliament affirmed its right in the Declaratory Act, to legislate for the colonies, “in all cases whatsoever.”
+It was withdrawn by Parliament in March of 1766. but, at the same time, Parliament affirmed its right to legislate for the colonies by passing the Declaratory Act, “in all cases whatsoever.”

 In the next newsletter, I will continue to describe the growing dispute between Parliament and the colonists.